epics-extensions/EPNix/doc/src/getting-started.md

 Although tries to resemble standard EPICS development, some differences might lead to confusion.
 You can see a few usual ones by reading the [FAQ](./faq.md).

+You might also be interested in reading [Setting up the flake registry](./guides/flake-registry.md)